- How does an overdraft work?

 If you find yourself dipping into your overdraft frequently, you might want to use our Budget planner to take control of your money.

-But an overdraft should really only be an emergency fund or a short-term credit option.
+But overdrafts should only be an emergency fund or short-term credit option.

 A daily fee can be expensive, especially if you only go overdrawn by a small amount.